savannahostrowski/spotify-ui/README.md

 #### Spotify Artist User Interface

-This project generates a simple, responsive Spotify user interface to display your favourited artists.
+This project generates a simple, responsive Spotify user interface to display your followed artists.

-Fun features: Changing hero image based on what song you are currently listening to, search functionality for your favourite artist, short modal about the artist (genres, followers) + responsive.
+Fun features: Changing hero image and subheader based on what song you are currently listening to, search functionality for your favourite artist, short modal about the artist (genres, followers) + mobile-first responsive.

 This project leverages React (CRA) and Material UI.